SPAMLab/SPAMLab.github.io/_posts/2018-04-24-garcia_lichi.md

 layout: post
 published: true
 title: '"Garcia Garden" quarry '
-subtitle: 3D modeling a vertical wall with SfM and a UAV
+subtitle: 3D modeling of a vertical wall with SfM and a UAV
 tags:
   - wall
   - sfm